espegun/AWS/how_to_DynamoDB/README.md

 **TBD: KeySchema**

-Queries are preferred and should be used when you know the item keys, scan should be used otherwise.
-See [here](https://dynobase.dev/dynamodb-scan-vs-query/).
+Queries are much faster and should be used when you know the item keys, scan should be used otherwise.
+For more details, see [here](https://dynobase.dev/dynamodb-scan-vs-query/).

 ## boto3
 See the attached example files for basic table initiatlization, adding, removing, modifying, delete and querying.
 It is all mostly taken for [these excellent examples](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/dynamodb.html).